shawngraham/presentations/u-o-fail.md

 ---
 ## a fail shared is not a failure

+But failing in public can be a function of privilege

+## so professors: make it safe to fail

+## students: swing for the bleachers!

 Note:
 + A fail shared is not a failure
 + A fail shared lets us all move forward